KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

 \subsection{Offline Calibration versus Online Computation}

 A crucial challenge for activation quantization is that we either need to compute statistics on-the-fly (which is potentially expensive) or else we need to use offline calibration data (which potentially has negative accuracy implications).
-The challenges with computing scaling factors (and zero-points) online versus offline for both Keys and Values are shown in \fref{fig:calibration}.
+The challenges with computing scaling factors (and zero-points) online versus offline for both Keys and Values are shown in \fref{fig:calibration} in \appref{sec:appendix-calibration}.
 In per-channel quantization, it is challenging to update scaling factors online since the scaling factors corresponding to each incoming channel would potentially need to be updated whenever a new token is added to the KV cache.
 It is therefore desirable to be able to compute statistics offline (i.e., using calibration data before running inference).
-While this can have negative effects on model accuracy, in \appref{sec:appendix-calibration}, we show that we can effectively calibrate offline for per-channel quantization, obviating the need for online updates of scaling factors for per-channel quantization.
+While this can have negative effects on model accuracy, in \appref{sec:appendix-calibration} we show that we can effectively calibrate offline for per-channel quantization, obviating the need for online updates of scaling factors for per-channel quantization.
 For per-token quantization, it is challenging to calibrate for scaling factors offline due to the presence of outlier Value tokens.
 It is therefore desirable to be able to compute scaling factors and outlier thresholds online for each incoming token.
 As shown in \appref{sec:appendix-calibration}, we can efficiently compute outlier thresholds online per-token by offloading to the CPU.
-By leveraging custom quantization function implementations for compressing activations, we are able to perform online per-token Value quantization with minimal performance implications.
+By leveraging custom quantization function implementations for compressing activations, we are able to perform online per-token Value quantization without compromising on performance.